Using QuickFIX Data Dictionary

 Session sessionWithQuickFixDictionary = new Session("Sender", "Target", quickFixDictionary);

 QuickFIX data dictionary files can include duplicates of the "field" node (explicitly or via the "component" node) in the "message" node.

 This leads to the ambiguity between the "require" attribute of duplicates because there is no way to detect which the attribute is actually correct.

 The wrong "require" attribute can lead to errors during the message validation.
 However, the QuickFIX Engine processes the duplicates silently, without exceptions/warnings.

 In order to simplify the migration from the QuickFIX Engine, the OnixS FIX Engine processes the duplicates also without exceptions, but writes warnings to the Engine's log.

-In this case, one can use existent QuickFIX dialects, worked with the QuickFIX Engine, in the OnixS FIX Engine and at the same time can detect/correct mistakes in dialect files.
+In this case, one can use existent QuickFIX data dictionaries, worked with the QuickFIX Engine, in the OnixS FIX Engine and at the same time can detect/correct mistakes in dialect files.